adautovjr/MyReads/README.md

 # MyReads Project

-This is an Udacity's React course project submission.
-The goal of this application is to catalog and classify a range of books into 3 categories: `Currently reading`, `Want to read`, `Read`.
+This is an Udacity's React course project submission where I used only React to develop a way to catalog and classify a range of books into 3 categories: `Currently reading`, `Want to read`, `Read`.
 With this project, I was able to learn and practice the basics of React and face the challenges a real-world React developer would usually be required to overcome.

 ## TL;DR